 Third generation farmer Connie Crawford meticulously tends the 80 acres of 17 year old vines sitting just outside of Prosser, WA.
 Her passion for cultivation and the knowledge of the land she brings to her work make her an excellent partner for Palouse.
 She gifts us with our gorgeous Viognier grapes every year.

 Crawford Vineyard believes in training the vines to grow in a double trellis manner, attempting to improve grape quality by reducing shade within a dense canopy and dividing the mass of foliage into two.
-The canopy has greater access to light, wind movement and just seem a lot happier, greatly impacting the fruit and yield.
-Happy fruit, happy wine.
+The canopy has greater access to light and wind movement and just seem a lot happier, greatly impacting the fruit and yield.
+Happy fruit translates to happy wine.

-The vineyard consists of very deep, well drained soils formed in a thin mantle of loess, windblown silt.
-Characterized by warm, dry summers and cool, moist winters, warden soils are predominantly found on terraces, a very common combination in Washington State.
+The vineyard consists of very deep, well drained soils formed in a thin mantle of loess, or windblown silt, known as warden soils.
+Characterized by warm, dry summers and cool, moist winters, warden soils are predominantly found on terraces.

 Loam is a type of soil composed of sand, silt, and clay.
-But more important than the composition, is the fact that loam is what gives Crawford Vineyard grapes, that extra zest.
-Chockablock with nutrients and the perfect composition for drainage, grapes florish in this stuff.
+More important than the composition is the fact that loam is what gives Crawford Vineyard grapes that extra zest.
+Chockablock with nutrients and the perfect composition for drainage, grapes florish in this good dirt.